microsoft/bc2adls/README.md

 Date | Changes
 --------------- | ---
 3rd May, 2022 | The [Consolidation_CheckForDeltas](/synapse/pipeline/Consolidation_CheckForDeltas.json) pipeline now contains a fail activity that is triggered when no directory is found in `/deltas/` for an entity listed in the `deltas.manifest.cdm.json`.
 This may occur when no new deltas have been exported since the last execution of the consolidation pipeline.
-Other parallel pipelin runs are not affected.
+Other parallel pipeline runs are not affected.

 ## Contributing